strongloop/strong-globalize/README.md

 # Autonomous Message Loading

+All packages are created equal.  `Autonomous Message Loading` is the core concept of `strong-globalize` designed for globalization of modular and highly distributed Nodejs applications.
+Two key terminologies are `root directory` and `master root directory`:

+`root directory` or simply `rootDir`: the package's current working directory where `intl` directory resides.

+`master root directory`: the root directory of the package that called `SG.SetRootDir` first.
+Any package in the application can be the `master root directory`.
+It's determined solely by the loading order and once the master is chosen, it does not change in the application's life.
+Usually, the `master root directory` is the `root directory` of the package at the root of the application's dependency tree.  `slt-globalize -d` must run under the `master root directory` so that all the string resources are stored under the `master root directory's intl/en`.

 Once all the string resource files are deep-extracted and translated at the top level package, the original string resources in the dependencies should not be loaded.
 To disable loading the dependencies, set `autonomousMsgLoading` to `none` in the `SetRootDir` call of the top level package.
 Since 'none' is the default, simply `SG.SetRootDir(rootDir)` does it.
-With regular extraction mode, `{autonomousMsgLoading: 'all'}` must be set instead.
+With regular extraction mode, `{autonomousMsgLoading: 'all'}` must be set instead so that all string resources are loaded from all the dependent packages or set specific package names of which the string resources get loaded.

 ```js
 var SG = require('strong-globalize');